 We, [insert full names], being directors of [name of GDB] certify that, having made all reasonable enquiry, to the best of our knowledge:

-the following attached information of [name of GDB] prepared for the purposes of clauses 2.6.1, 2.6.3, 2.6.6 and 2.7.2 *[and subclause 2.13.9(1)(b)] of the Gas Distribution Information Disclosure Determination 2012 in all material respects complies with that determination.
+the following attached information of [name of GDB] prepared for the purposes of clauses 2.6.1, 2.6.3, 2.6.6 and 2.7.2 of the Gas Distribution Information Disclosure Determination 2012 in all material respects complies with that determination.

 The prospective financial or non-financial information included in the attached information has been measured on a basis consistent with regulatory requirements or recognised industry standards.